 This data shows the Northern Territory car occupant serious injury rate with a high threat to life was 54 compared to a national average of 23, its motorcyclist serious injury rate with a high threat to life was 15 compared to a national average of 9 and its pedestrian serious injury rate with a high threat to life was 6 compared to a national average of 5.
 The Northern Territory cyclist serious injury rate with a high threat to life was exactly the same as the national average at 4.

 On the comparatively dangerous roads of the Northern Territory, the only road users with an average rate of serious injury are cyclists who aren't forced to wear helmets.

-The charts above from Cycling in NSW shows the Northern Territory public cycling participation and injuries rates based on 2006 Census data.
+The chart above from Cycling in NSW (PDF 8.7mb) shows the Northern Territory public cycling participation and injuries rates based on 2006 Census data.